 Depending upon the requirements, the cost of tip rhinoplasty is different from person to person.
 The total cost also includes the anesthetist fee, surgeon’s fee, and the hospital’s fee.
 Also as a mini nose job is a cosmetic surgical procedure usually done without medical indications, you will not be eligible for a Medicare rebate.
 You can learn about how much you can expect to spend on the surgery by booking a consultation with Dr Doyle.

-You can access our list of patient resources to find about more about the cost of tip plasty surgery:
+You can access our list of pricing resources to find about more about the cost of tip plasty surgery:

 Does a mini nose job hurt?